 Sometimes, I’ll try boosting an article to my fan page, but the results aren’t usually that great.
 This tells me that my fans have already seen the content and engaged with it.
 They aren’t likely to engage again.

 As you can see from the screenshot above, I spent $500 boosting that post.
 Most of the engagement by far was organic and the paid efforts didn’t yield much in the way of results.

-great engagement rate.
+The lesson I’ve learned is that posting great content will give you a great engagement rate.
 The real reason Facebook doesn’t show more of your fans your content isn’t necessarily about how greedy Facebook is.
 It’s not about how uninterested your fans are.
 It’s about how boring your content is.

 Once you have this simple formula down, your Facebook game will improve: Great content = great engagement.